joelhawksley/identity/talks/2021/slides.md

 ^ Which means almost half a megabyte of custom CSS.

 ^ This scale makes for some interesting problems.

+^ Things that might be a small annoyance in smaller applications can

+^ become serious roadblocks at our scale.

 ^ PAUSE